centreon/centreon-documentation/versioned_docs/version-22.04/update/update-centreon-platform.md

 > If the Centreon BAM module is installed, refer to the
 > [update procedure](../service-mapping/update.md).

-Deploy Central's configuration from the Centreon web UI by following [this procedure](../monitoring/monitoring-servers/deploying-a-configuration.md),
+6. Deploy Central's configuration from the Centreon web UI by following [this procedure](../monitoring/monitoring-servers/deploying-a-configuration.md),

-Finally, restart Broker, Engine and Gorgone on the Central server by running this command:
+7. Finally, restart Broker, Engine and Gorgone on the Central server by running this command:

 ```shell
 systemctl restart cbd centengine gorgoned
 ```

-You can now move to this [step](#update-extensions).
+You can now move to the [Update extensions](#update-extensions) step.

 #### Finalize the update using the API endpoint

-Log on to the Central server through your terminal to continue the update process.
+1. Log on to the Central server through your terminal to continue the update process.

 You need an authentication token to reach the API endpoint.
-Follow this procedure to get a token.
+Perform the following procedure to get a token.

-> Note: In our case, we have the configuration described below (you need to adapt the procedure to your configuration).
+> In our case, we have the configuration described below (you need to adapt the procedure to your configuration).

 - address: 10.25.XX.XX
 - port: 80